Top 5 Most Scenic Golf Courses in Myrtle Beach

 The twin courses at The Pearl are some of the most scenic golf courses on the Grand Strand.

-In this case, beauty is in the eye of the beholder of the golf club, and there's no shortage of lovely local links to choose from.
-While I could easily make this a top 50 list, here are the five that stand out most in my mind's eye.
-Your list might look very different, but that's the beauty of ranking them.
-They're all beautiful, so pick away:
+In this case, beauty is in the eye of the beholder of the golf club, and there’s no shortage of lovely local links to choose from.
+Your list might look very different, but that’s the beauty of ranking them.
+They’re all beautiful, so pick away:

 Caledonia Golf & Fish Club